Peppone98/Multiscale_Recoverin/Martini_elnet/README.md

 ```
 martinize2 -f nmRec.pdb -o nmRec_el.top -x nmRec_cg_el.pdb -ss ccTTcScccSSTTTSGGGcScScHHHHHHHHHHHHHHSGGGcBcHHHHHHHHHHHSTTcccHHHHHHHHHHHcSSSSSSBcHHHHHHHHHHHccSSSSccHHHHHHHHcSScSScBcHHHHHHHHHHHHHHScHHHHHTSSTTccSHHHHHHHHHHHTTccTTccBcHHHHHHHHHHcHHHHHHHcccHHHHHHHHHcccc -p backbone -ff martini3001 -nt -elastic -ef 500.0 -el 0.5 -eu 0.9
 ```
-Here are some reasons why the cutoff distance in an elastic network is often set to a value around 0.9 nm or smaller:

 Now I manually edit the `.top` file in order to include the two structural Calcium ions.
 From now on, look at the `system_el.top` file.
 To avoid unwanted errors of numeration, I labelled the two `CA` residues as residues 202 and 203.
 The CG coordinates are saved in `system_cg_el.pdb`.